wcerfgba/moneylab-nft-essay/nft-bad.md

-in place of the development of new systems which reward artists for their contributions to society. nfts are just the latest attempt at commodification, riding on the coat-tails of the cryptocurrency bubble.
+in place of the development of new systems which reward artists for their contributions to society. nfts are just the latest attempt at commodification, riding on the coat-tails of the cryptocurrency bubble. even if nfts are theoretically capable of providing value to artists,